Direct High-Resolution Imaging of Earth-Like Exoplanets: External Starshades

-An external starshade is a petal‐shaped, opaque screen of diameter \(D_{\rm shade}\approx50\) m flown at a separation \(z\approx50{,}000\text{–}70{,}000\) km from a telescope of aperture \(D_{\rm tel}\approx4\) m \citep{Cash2006,Seager2021}.
-The petal profiles are optimized to mimic an apodization, minimizing edge‐diffraction at the telescope pupil.
+An external starshade is a petal-shaped, opaque screen of diameter \(D_{\rm shade}\approx50\) m flown at a separation \(z\approx50{,}000\text{–}70{,}000\) km from a telescope of aperture \(D_{\rm tel}\approx4\) m \citep{Cash2006,Seager2021}.
+The petal profiles are optimized to mimic an apodization, minimizing edge-diffraction at the telescope pupil.

 The key design parameter is the Fresnel number,